What are ticks and tick bites?

 - difficulty breathing

-What to do after a tick bite
+What should I do after a tick bite?

 If you have been outdoors and you have an itch, try not to scratch it.
 Look at the area first.
 Ticks in the larvae or nymph stages can be very small – they might look like just a black dot.